chaudharydeepanshu/pick_or_save/README.md

 `DirectoryDocumentsPickerParams` can take these parameters:
 - Provide `directoryUri` the picked directory uri or uri of documents(sub directory) inside picked directory obtained from previous runs.
 - Provide `documentId` the id of documents(sub directory) inside picked directory obtained from previous runs.
-This is important if you want to start tansversing from a sub directory instead of root directory.
+This is important if you want to start traversing from a sub directory instead of root directory.
-- Set `recurseDirectories` to true if you want to transverse inside sub directories of provided directory.
+- Set `recurseDirectories` to true if you want to traverse inside sub directories of provided directory.
 This is recursive.
 - Provide `allowedExtensions` to filter the returned documents to certain file extensions.
 It has no effect on performance.
 - Provide `mimeTypesFilter` to filter the returned documents to certain mime types.
 It has no effect on performance.

-#### Cancelling transvering a picked directory
+#### Cancelling traversing a picked directory

 ```dart
 String? result = await PickOrSave().cancelActions(